NationalSecurityAgency/timely/source/includes/_server.md

 ```
 The default configuration file type for Timely is a YAML.
 The configuration is read internally using Spring Boot, and therefore supports all of the configuration styles supported by Spring Boot.
 See [here](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-external-config) and [here](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-external-config-yaml) for more details.
 In YAML, a property such as timely.accumulo.instance-name=MyInstanceName (which can also be timely.accumulo.instanceName) would look like the example on the right.

-The `NUM_SERVER_THREADS` variable in the `timely-server.sh` script controls how many threads are used in the Netty event group for TCP and HTTP operations.
-The TCP and HTTP groups use a different event group, so if you set the value to 8, then you will have 8 threads for TCP operations and 8 threads for HTTP operations.
+The `NUM_SERVER_THREADS` variable in the `timely-server.sh` script controls how many threads are used in the Netty event group for UPD, TCP, HTTP, and WebSocket operations.
+The different protocols each use a Netty event group, so if you set the value to 8, then you will have 4 thread groups of 8 threads each.
 The properties file in the `conf` directory supports the following properties:

 > Note: Each thread in the Timely server that is used for processing TCP put operations has its own BatchWriter.
 Each BatchWriter honors the `timely.accumulo.write.latency` and `timely.accumulo.write.threads` configuration property, but the buffer size for each BatchWriter is `timely.accumulo.write.buffer-size` divided by the number of threads.
 For example, if you have 8 threads processing put operations and the following settings, then you will have 8 BatchWriters each using 2 threads with a 30s latency and a maximum buffer size of 128M: timely.accumulo.write.latency=30s, timely.accumulo.write.threads=2 timely.accumulo.write.buffer-size=1G